 A short 15-minute walk brings you to the Baths of Caracalla, the second largest Roman bathing complex ever built.
 The remains of the complex are visually striking, rendering some speechless at the sheer size of the buildings and facilities.
 Magnificent operas happen here in the summer.

 From the Baths of Caracalla, you'll continue onto the Via Appia or Appian Way.
 This ancient highway was the said to have been the primary route in and out of Rome.
 This is also the site of many catacombs, such as the Catacombs of San Sebastian.
 You'll be able to get a small bite to eat there, or, better yet, bring a picnic to have along the way.

-Once again, if you're looking to truly immerse yourself in the ancient culture of Rome, why not purchase a guided Context Travel tour that includes the Appian Way and the Baths of Caracalla?
-More adventurous folks can rent a bike to trek further along the Via Appia.
+Once again, if you're looking to truly immerse yourself in the ancient culture of Rome, the Appian Way is the way to go!
+More adventurous folks can rent a bike or rent a Vespa to explore further along the Via Appia.
 Others can catch the 118 bus returning to the Baths of Caracalla or Colosseum.

 You've worked hard, so why not enjoy a relaxing evening near your hotel and enjoy a nice glass of wine over dinner.